Adjustments earn Bill Self second national title at Kansas

 AP Basketball Writer

-NEW ORLEANS (AP) — Bill Self won his elusive second national title with a masterful second-half coaching job and a spicy dash of Remy Martin.

-Befuddled by North Carolina in an ugly first half, Kansas tightened up defensively and Martin provided the spark in a dazzling second half in the Jayhawks’ 72-69 win over North Carolina on Monday night.
+Grounded by North Carolina in an ugly first half, Kansas tightened up on defense to rev up its transition game and completed the largest comeback in NCAA championship history with a 72-69 win over North Carolina on Monday night.

+“I don’t know that we’ve ever had a team flip the script like we have in the NCAA Tournament, whether it be Miami in the Elite Eight or this game,” Self said.

-The Jayhawks (34-6) started fast and faded even faster to fall into a 15-point hole by halftime.
-They roared back behind Self’s adjustments, setting a record for biggest halftime comeback in championship game history.
+The Jayhawks (34-6) started fast and faded even faster to fall into a 16-point first-half hole.
+A national-title drought that stretched to 2008 looked like it would extend at least another year.

+Self has shown a knack for making second-half adjustments during a Hall of Fame career and pulled off a whopper on the game’s biggest stage.

-Self inverted his team’s post play after trying to jam the ball into David McCormack in the first half, getting a couple of early post-ups for Christian Braun (12 points) to open the second.
+After trying to jam the ball into David McCormack in the first half, Self inverted his team’s post play by putting 6-foot-7 guard Christian Braun on the low block.
+Braun got a couple of early baskets in the post, triggering an early run that gave Kansas renewed life.

 With North Carolina big man Armando Bacot away from the rim instead of protecting it, the Jayhawks found more driving lanes to shoot or kick out to the perimeter.

-Kansas swarmed Bacot inside after a dominating first half — 12 points and 10 rebounds — shut off driving lanes and tipped passes to put the Tar Heels (29-10) on their heels.
+Kansas swarmed Bacot inside after a dominating first half — 12 points and 10 rebounds — as well as shut off driving lanes and tipped passes to put the Tar Heels (29-10) on their heels.

+“Things weren’t going our way,” North Carolina’s R.J.
+Davis said.
+“The shots we usually make we were missing, coming up short.”

 Martin added the spice.